TUBAF-IUZ-LiaScript/ProfComm/Assessment_Criteria_ROB.md

 ## presentations

-starter
+- starter
-... is one of most important challenges for robotics 1.
+- ... is one of most important challenges for robotics

+1. First point

-2.
+2. Second point

-3.
+3. Third point

-conclusion
+- Finish up with a convincing conclusion

-audience interaction
+- Make sure to include audience interaction from beginning to end

 ### Transition phrases